GSP

 int mvwinnstr(WINDOW *win, int y, int x, char *str, int n);

-These routines return a string of characters in str, extracted starting at the current cursor position in the named window.
+These routines return a string of characters in str, starting at the current cursor position in the named window.
 Attributes are stripped from the characters.
-The four functions with n as the last argument return a leading substring at most n characters long (exclusive of the trailing NUL).

 All of the functions return ERR upon failure, or the number of characters actually read into the string.

-• If the chstr parameter is null, an error is returned,
+• if the chstr parameter is null.

-Functions with a “mv” prefix first perform a cursor movement using wmove, and return an error if the position is outside the window, or if the window pointer is null.
+Functions prefixed with “mv” first perform cursor movement and fail if the position (y, x) is outside the window boundaries.

-Note that all routines except winnstr may be macros.
+All routines except winnstr may be macros.

 SVr4 does not document whether a length limit includes or excludes the trailing NUL.